When I started getting allergy shots I searched for “personal experience with allergy shots”. I wanted to find allergy shot reviews.

 Often, I would be extremely tired the following 1 or 2 days, but I always bounced back with extra energy on day 3.
-I became very in tune with my body because I could feel my reactions to the shots.
+I became more in-tune with my body because I could feel my reactions to the shots.
 At times my allergy shot side effects were tough to deal with.

-As the shots became stronger, I would bounce back a little stronger as well.
-I slowly felt less tired, and my symptoms such as watering eyes, stuffy nose, and itchy skin, slowly dissipated.
+As the shots became stronger, I felt myself bouncing back a little stronger as well.
+I gradually felt less tired, and my symptoms such as watering eyes, stuffy nose, and itchy skin, slowly dissipated.

 It took me 1 year to build up to the top dose.
 After about 14 months I began the maintenance dose.
 This dose would be maintained for the next few years as my body continued to adjust and eventually stop reacting.

 I reached the maintenance dose in the fall of 2014 and continued the dose all winter.
 I definitely felt better than the previous year however I knew there was still a ways to go.
 Spring eventually arrived and so did the tree, grass, and weed pollen.

 The high dose of shots combined with the pollen left me feeling miserable.
 When I took the shots, my symptoms actually got worse and stayed that way.
 I felt really bad, but I continued with the shots all spring and summer.
 I wanted to tough-it-out.

 Eventually, in the fall and winter, I felt better.
 Sure enough, once spring came again I felt bad again.